 She added that the Lib Dems wanted to introduce a fair tax system and build 300,000 new homes a year including 100,000 new social houses for low income earners.

-Fist time voter and Journalism student Elana Xerri, 18, said: “I found the Hustings very helpful as it gave me a clear idea of who I’m going to vote for and broke down clearly each party’s policies.
+An 18-year old first time voter and Harlow College student, who did not want to be named, said: “I found the Hustings very helpful as it gave me a clear idea of who I’m going to vote for and broke down clearly each party’s policies.

 “I really feel that 16 year olds should have the ability to vote as young people are the future of this country.
 We can go to work and pay taxes at this age so surely we should have a say on our government.”